 Comment: Let’s look at what this comment did in past years.
 The main topic was a common preamble and PIFS access.
 In both cases, we sent a lot of liaison letters.
 It took a lot of time at 3GPP to review them.
 And on PIFS we told them, oops, we changed our mind.
 And on preamble, we told them it is good they did not listen to us using the preamble because we had no clue how we implement our own technology.
 Not doing our homework here has caused overhead for our friends at other SDOs.
 Two thirds of the discussions at the workshop were on the two topics.
 It would be very helpful, to have a specific scope for this group.
 We should limit the scope so that we are not causing overhead to us and others.

 Chair: I believe this SC is operated by formal and informal liaison letters.
-Our discussions have enabled people to discuss at other groups.
+Our discussions have enabled people to discuss in other groups.
 There is a lot of value to have an open group for discussion.
 I suspect you are probably right that 5 GHz is not that important anymore.
 In the meantime, 802.11ax and 5 GHz should still be on our horizon.
 Going forward we will do more 802.11be and 6 GHz stuff.

 Comment: We have not discussed anything specific to 802.11ax in this group.